-4.1 ENVIRONMENTAL POLICY
+4.1.
+Environmental Policy

 Construction will be undertaken in accordance with UGL's Environmental Policy.
-This policy describes UGL's commitment to managing their environmental and community impact, and delivery of sustainable development and responsible outcomes.
+This policy describes the PC's commitment to managing their environmental and community impact, and delivery of sustainable development and responsible outcomes.

 The Environmental Policy is to be displayed at the site office and communicated to staff and other relevant parties via induction and ongoing awareness programs.